 AirTalk Live: A Postprimary Election Conversation

-The California primary election will be here before you know it.
-Presidential, congressional, and state legislative races will appear on the ballot for the March 3 primary, which will take place two months earlier than usual.
+Presidential, congressional, and state legislative races appeared on the ballot for the March 3 primary, which took place two months earlier than usual.
 The move up is an effort to increase the state’s influence over the Democratic nomination.
-AirTalk host Larry Mantle and KPCC senior politics reporter Libby Denkmann, along with political analysts, are ready to break down what it all means following the election.
+AirTalk host Larry Mantle and KPCC senior politics reporter Libby Denkmann, along with political analysts, broke down what it all meant following the election.

-Whether you vote by mail or in person, Southern Californians will decide some heated local races and nearly half a dozen contested House districts that could impact the balance of political power in Congress.
-So what impact could California’s results have on the 2020 presidential race?
+Whether you voted by mail or in person, Southern Californians decided on some heated local races and nearly half a dozen contested House districts that could impact the balance of political power in Congress.
+So what impact will California’s results have on the 2020 presidential race?

 Libby Denkmann – KPCC senior politics reporter